-- Each year the District will seek conferral with the GBRA, other political subdivisions or water and wastewater utilities providing retail water service within Plum Creek's boundaries, to gain information about conjunctive resource management. - 2.
-The District will continue to participate in the quarterly meetings of the Plum Creek Watershed Project through the time of completion of the water quality management plan being developed in that effort
+- 1. Each year the District will send invitations to meet with the GBRA, other political subdivisions or water and wastewater utilities providing retail water service within Plum Creek's boundaries, to gain information about conjunctive resource management. - 2.
+The District will continue to participate in the quarterly meetings of the Plum Creek Watershed Project through the time of completion of the water quality management plan being developed in that effort.
+The Plum Creek Watershed Project was initiated to address water quality issues in Plum Creek.
+As part of the project a watershed protection plan was implemented with the goal of identifying strategies, management measures, outreach and education within the watershed to reduce pollutants and improve water quality in the Plum Creek Watershed.
+More information can be found here: https://plumcreekwatershed.org